danwflynn/reversi/README.txt

 be used.
 This current codebase also allows room for a controller to be implemented as they will be in future assignments.
 In addition to this, the player interface allows extensibility for future implementation with human players.
 The player interface lets players make moves in the game, check their attributes, and see which moves are optimal.
+The controller allows for proper communication between the player and the model when making moves.

 Quick Start:
 @Test